Qualified Dental Assistant

 Start Your Dental Assisting Career

-This self-paced, online program is tailored for students in North Dakota and provides comprehensive training aligned with North Dakota Board of Dental Examiners (NDBDE) standards.
-Students can complete the program in as little as 6 weeks through an affiliated dental clinic or 12 weeks through our internship placement option.
+This self-paced, online program is tailored for North Dakota students and provides comprehensive training aligned with the North Dakota Board of Dental Examiners (NDBDE) standards.

 Format of Class